jaythebeez/test-app/README.md

-This is a test application
+This is my test application
+This appliaction uses vite for production and development

+create a .env file and fill VITE_API_KEY='api key gotten from google maps with google api enabled'

+install dependencies:

 ```
 npm install